F-22 Raptor Flight Test

 The damping, or dying out of the vibrations, is measured to ensure that the structure is free from flutter - a large amplitude vibration that can be destructive.
 The system makes certain that the aircraft is structurally stable throughout its flight envelope.

 After the F-22 completed this ground preparation and test, test flights further expanded the flight envelope to meet the parameters that were required to ferry the aircraft to Edwards.
 These flights also made use of the flutter excitation system.
-Beesley will take the aircraft up to 40,000 feet and 325 knots.
+Beesley took the aircraft up to 40,000 feet and 325 knots.

 The first F-22 flew several times at Marietta before flying to Edwards in October 1997.
 The last of these flights qualified the airplane for aerial refueling at altitudes of 20,000 and 30,000 feet.
 The F-22's flying qualities, emergency breakaway procedures, refueling boom clearance, and fuel transfer rates were evaluated in these aerial refueling flights.